iwkse/alfresco-debian-install/README.md

 Current version : **Alfresco Community 6.1 (6.1.1 Repository,6.1.0 Share)** or **LXCommunity ECM LX101**
-Ubuntu Version : **16.04** or later.
+Debian Version : **10 Buster** or later.

-Alfresco script based install for Ubuntu servers.
+Alfresco script based install for Debian servers.
 ----------------------------

 This script will help you set up an Alfresco server instance with all necessary third party components.
-Some will be installed via Ubuntu packages, some directly downloaded.
+Some will be installed via Debian packages, some directly downloaded.
 The script will walk you through the process.
 In the end, there will be some manual tasks to complete the installation.

 Alfresco does have installers for Linux, and you may be better off with using those installers if you just want to do a quick test install.